CyphrRiot/ArchRiot/README.md

 **📊 System Info:**

 - [⚡ ArchRiot At a Glance](#-archriot-at-a-glance) - Why ArchRiot flies
-- [🔀 Differences from Omarchy](#-differences-from-original-omarchy) - What we changed and why
 - [🔍 Installation Verification](#-installation-verification-system) - How we ensure quality
 - [🛠️ Development Tools](#️-development-tools) - Build from source and contribute
 - [📋 System Requirements](#-system-requirements) - What you need to run ArchRiot
 - [🖥️ VM & Hardware Notes](#️-vm--hardware-notes) - Compatibility and hardware info
+- [🔀 Differences from Omarchy](#-differences-from-omarchy) - Why ArchRiot is not Omarchy

 **Security Note:** Your system remains secure through LUKS disk encryption and screen lock.
 Passwordless sudo is standard for automated system installations and doesn't compromise security when disk encryption is properly configured.